Dialogs Re-enacted Across Languages: An Exploration in Remote Collection

 \subsubsection{Prepare to record the re-enactments}

-\begin{enumerate} \item In the ``DRAL'' folder, create a folder for the conversation with the conversation ID, e.g. ``EN\_633''. \item Copy both participants' audio files to the conversation folder. \item Rename each participant's audio file with their participant ID (Figure~\ref{fig:file-structure-before-elan}). \item Delete the Zoom meeting recording folder with the remaining files: the audio of the operator, the combined meeting audio, the recording configuration file, and the meeting video. \item Open ELAN.\@ \item Click ``File'', then click ``New\ldots''. \item Import the participants' audio files.
-In the ``New'' window, click ``Add Media File\ldots'', then browse to the conversation folder, then select the audio of the first participant, then click ``Open''.
+\begin{enumerate} \item Copy both participants' audio files to the ``DRAL'' folder. \item Rename each participant's audio file with their participant ID and language code, e.g. ``61-ES.m4a''.
+The language code is added to avoid duplicate filenames when adding the audio files from the re-enactment conversation later.

+\item Delete the Zoom meeting recording folder with the remaining files: the audio of the operator, the combined meeting audio, the recording configuration file, and the meeting video. \item Open ELAN.\@ \item Click ``File'', then click ``New\ldots''. \item Import the participants' audio files.
+In the ``New'' window, click ``Add Media File\ldots'', then browse to select the audio of the first participant, then click ``Open''.
 Repeat for the second audio. \item After selecting both audio files (Figure~\ref{fig:elan-importing-audio-files}), click ``OK''. \item By default, ELAN will set the volume of the first audio to 100\% and the volume of all other audios to 0\%.
-Click the ``Controls'' tab, then raise the volume of the second audio to 100\%. \item Configure the annotation tiers, like in the in-person procedure. \item After adjusting the volume and configuring the tiers, the ELAN window should look like Figure~\ref{fig:elan-ready-to-save}. \item Click ``File'', then click ``Save'' and save the markup file (.eaf) in the conversation folder, with the same name as the conversation ID.\@ \end{enumerate}
+Click the ``Controls'' tab, then raise the volume of the second audio to 100\%. \item Configure the annotation tiers, like in the in-person procedure. \item After adjusting the volume and configuring the tiers, the ELAN window should look like Figure~\ref{fig:elan-ready-to-save}. \item Click ``File'', then click ``Save'' and save the markup file (.eaf) in the ``DRAL'' folder, with the same name as the conversation ID.\@ \end{enumerate}